HAVE A GO AT OLYMPIC SPORTS

 Jake was among the Kookaburras’ most reliable contributors at the 2023 Hockey World Cup in India, where Australia lost 3-1 to the Netherlands in the bronze medal match.

-He was among the scorers as the Kookaburras qualified for Paris when they ground out a 3-1 win over traditional rivals New Zealand to retain the 2023 Oceania Cup in Whangarei.
+He scored as the Kookaburras qualified for Paris when they ground out a 3-1 win over traditional rivals New Zealand to retain the 2023 Oceania Cup in Whangarei.

 In the same year, Jake was a member of the Brisbane Blaze team that won the Hockey One title, ending the domination of the star-studded NSW Pride side.
 The 3-1 over NSW in the final was a career highlight for Jake.